quynhdoan/homework/part1/some_controller.md

 These can be our beginning points, and I would keep doing that until my methods are relatively small.
 Once they are small, I could proceed to name the "leaves" (with the methods acting as the "trees").
 The reason I prefer starting at the leaves is because they're mostly built out of primitive items.
 Items that come from either Ruby or Rails.
 Therefore, I can give them names that can reasonably reveal their intent.
 On the other hand, methods (trees) are built based on **ideas** that were introduced by the previous developer(s).
 With that said, starting at the leaves and going up the trees will allow me to eventually put things in perspective.

-My general formula is to take all of the code within an `if`, `else` or `unless` and give them a method name based on their condition.
+My general formula is to take all of the code inside an `if`, `else` or `unless` and give them a method name based on their condition.
 This is of course, only temporary until I can make sense of the code in the "leaves".
 The `show_candidates` function can now be reduced to this:

 ```ruby
 def show_candidates